After reading the program policies and receiving the appropriate instruction, the CLS or MDS student is expected to:

 In addition to these basic guidelines, students are expected to follow any additional provisions of the facility's dress code.
-For example, UNC Hospitals' dress code states that jeans or any type of clothing (skirt, shirt, vest) made from denim of any color may NOT be worn.
+For example, the UNC Healthcare professional business attire policy states that jeans or any type of clothing (skirt, shirt, vest) made from denim of any color may NOT be worn.
 Collarless shirts with any logos or writing on them also may not be worn.

 Any student who does not follow these guidelines may be asked to leave and return in the appropriate dress.